PolskiAnonim/OctaviusDatabase/docs/lifecycle-and-shutdown.md

 } // The internal HikariCP pool is automatically closed here
 ```

-### Common Integration Patterns
+### Integration Patterns

-In long-running applications or services, you should tie the `close()` method to your application's lifecycle manager or dependency injection container.
+In long-running services, tie the lifecycle to your framework of choice.

 **Ktor (Server):**
 If you are using `ktor-server`, tie the closure to the application's stop event via the environment monitor: